 - Excessive adjectives are like white shoes after Labor Day.

-- Dialogue tags are like big, fat "I'm a new writer" billboards in your manuscript
+- Non-said dialogue tags (he growled, she shouted, he bellowed) are like big, fat "I'm a new writer" billboards in your manuscript

 - The being verbs are the ugly stepchildren of the verb family

 - You want verbs that go to the gym--nice and strong.

 - Rhetorical questions in query letters make agents burn your letter in a weekly bonfire.

 - Backstory should be slipped in like roofies into a drink--your reader didn't even notice it happened.